 If you want to do the trip up to, or from Darwin, then I recommend wayoutbacksafari.
-This is who I did my trip from Alice to Darwin, and it was great.
-There are a number of different packages to choose from, I did the three-day tour.
+This is how I did my trip from Alice to Darwin, and it was great.
+There are several different packages to choose from, I did the three-day tour.

-Obviously, it depends on your budget how many days you choose, so if you’re trying to save cash, it may be best to do a shorter tour.
+It depends on your budget and how many days you choose, so if you’re trying to save cash, it may be best to do a shorter tour.

 The other option for getting around the Northern Territory is via Greyhound bus.
-They travel to most destinations in Australia and stop off at most towns along the way.
-I would only do this if you are in a rush to get to either Darwin or Alice, as you will missing out on some great places in between otherwise!
+They travel to most destinations in Australia and stop off in most towns along the way.
+I would only do this if you are in a rush to get to either Darwin or Alice, as you will miss out on some great places in between otherwise!

 The Northern Territory never really stood out as somewhere that I should visit.

 Early on, I set myself the goal of visiting Uluru.
-This was high on my list of things to see in Australia, and was a place that had intrigued me since I was a child!
+This was high on my list of reasons to visit Australia, and was a place that had intrigued me since I was a child!

 Well, it turns out there is a lot more to the Northern Territory than just Uluru!
-In fact, there is a lot more to Uluru than just Uluru!
+There is a lot more to Uluru than just Uluru!
 Kata Tjuta and King’s Canyon may not have the publicity that Uluru does, but they are no less spectacular!

 There are many unique and interesting places to visit along the way such as the Devil’s Marbles and Mataranka Thermal Pools.
 For me, this highlights that the Northern Territory is somewhere that should be more prominently advertised as a backpacking destination in Australia.

 I felt like it didn’t and still doesn’t get anywhere near the publicity that it deserves.
 Granted there are not as many people in the state, compared to elsewhere, but there are some truly unique places to visit here.